denniscwylie/sarks/sarks_vignette.md

 | 28 |        1 |         1 |          1 |       1 |        1 |
 | 29 |        1 |         1 |          1 |       1 |        1 |

-which shows us that each of the identified k-mers appears exactly once in each of the higher- scoring sequences ("20"-"29") and never in any of the lower-scoring sequences.
-Looking a bit more closely at the specific k-mers identified here, you can see that they are all substrings of the longest one, the 10-mer "CATACTGAGA", so that the perfect agreement between the columns of the kmerCounts output above are perhaps to be expected. sarks provides functionality to help to identify such situations and simplify the output, as discussed further in section 1.3.2 below.
+which shows us that each of the identified k-mers appears exactly once in each of the higher-scoring sequences ("20"-"29") and never in any of the lower-scoring sequences.
+Looking a bit more closely at the specific k-mers identified here, you can see that they are all substrings of the longest one, the 10-mer "CATACTGAGA", so that the perfect agreement between the columns of the `kmerCounts` output above are perhaps to be expected. sarks provides functionality to help to identify such situations and simplify the output, as discussed further in section 1.3.2 below.

-First let’s go back to the output peaks from the call to kmerPeaks (focusing on the 8th row of peaks):
+First let’s go back to the output peaks from the call to `kmerPeaks` (focusing on the 8th row of `peaks`):

 ```R
 peak8 = peaks[8, ]